YarochkinAnton/microphone/README.md

 ## What?

-Web service that can receive messages for different topics from specified entities.
+Web service that can receive messages for different topics from specified hosts or networks and send them to configured recipients through Telegram bot.

 Area of operation: my private networks.